oraclekid12/rulebook2024/content.md

 > If there are more votes for the
 > referendum than against, it passes, and the effects take place.
 > Otherwise, the referendum fails and has no effect.
 Tied referendums
+> fail.\
-> fail.
+> \

-**Gaining Votes**
+> **Gaining Votes**\

-Methuselahs have no inherent votes or ballots.
-Votes and ballots must be gained, and there are a variety of ways to do so.
-Once gained, a vote or a ballot need not be cast right away, if at all.
-Each vote or ballot cast is cast either "for" or "against" the referendum, and a Methuselah may cast some of their votes and ballots in favour and some against, as they choose, with the restriction that all of the votes and ballots from any given vampire or other source must be cast in agreement as a group.
+> \
+> Methuselahs have no inherent votes or ballots.
+Votes and ballots must be
+> gained, and there are a variety of ways to do so.
+Once gained, a vote or
+> a ballot need not be cast right away, if at all.
+Each vote or ballot
+> cast is cast either "for" or "against" the referendum, and a Methuselah
+> may cast some of their votes and ballots in favour and some against, as
+> they choose, with the restriction that all of the votes and ballots from
+> any given vampire or other source must be cast in agreement as a group.
-Once cast, a vote or a ballot cannot be changed.
-Methuselahs can gain votes and ballots in the following ways:
+> Once cast, a vote or a ballot cannot be changed.
+Methuselahs can gain
+> votes and ballots in the following ways:\
+> \

-- **Political Action Cards:** Each Methuselah may gain 1 vote by using a political action card.
+> - **Political Action Cards:** Each Methuselah may gain 1 vote by using a
+> political action card.
 These cards say "1 vote" to indicate this.
-If a political action card was used to call the referendum, that card provides 1 vote for the acting vampire's controller.
-Other political action cards used for votes are simply burned without regard to the text on the cards.
-Each Methuselah can gain no more than 1 vote from political action cards.
+> If a political action card was used to call the referendum, that card
+> provides 1 vote for the acting vampire's controller.
+Other political
+> action cards used for votes are simply burned without regard to the text
+> on the cards.
+Each Methuselah can gain no more than 1 vote from
+> political action cards.
-- **Titled Vampires:** For each ready titled vampire a Methuselah controls, they gain extra votes.
-The number of votes gained depends on the title.
+> - **Titled Vampires:** For each ready titled vampire a Methuselah
+> controls, they gain extra votes.
+The number of votes gained depends on
+> the title.

-A Methuselah gains:
+> A Methuselah gains:

-**1 vote** for each ready primogen
+> - **1 vote** for each ready primogen

-**2 votes** for each ready prince or baron
+> - **2 votes** for each ready prince or baron

-**3 votes** for each ready justicar
+> - **3 votes** for each ready justicar

-**4 votes** for each ready Inner Circle member
+> - **4 votes** for each ready Inner Circle member

-- **The Edge:** The Methuselah who has the Edge can burn it (return it, uncontrolled, to the central area) to gain 1 vote.
+> - **The Edge:** The Methuselah who has the Edge can burn it (return it, uncontrolled, to the central area) to gain 1 vote.
-- **Other Cards:** Action modifiers, reaction cards, cards in play, etc. that grant more votes or ballots can all be used subject to the normal rules of playing cards.
-Only the acting minion can play action modifiers and only ready unlocked minions controlled by Methuselahs other than the acting minion's controller can play reaction cards.
+> - **Other Cards:** Action modifiers, reaction cards, cards in play, etc.
+> that grant more votes or ballots can all be used subject to the normal
+> rules of playing cards.
+Only the acting minion can play action modifiers
+> and only ready unlocked minions controlled by Methuselahs other than the
+> acting minion's controller can play reaction cards.

 > **ADVANCED RULES**\
 > \